Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ```

 This strategy can also adjust the ASP.NET Core `Request.PathBase` and `Request.Path` variables so that subsequent
-middleware checking `Request.Path` do not see the tenant identifier segment but generated URLs are still valid.
-This can
+middleware checking `Request.Path` do not see the tenant identifier segment and generated relative urls include the
-be useful in some scenarios where an application makes certain assumptions about paths that you otherwise cannot work
+tenant base path automatically.
+This can be useful in some scenarios where an application makes certain assumptions
-around.
+about paths that you otherwise cannot work around.

 For example, a request to `https://mydomain.com/mytenant/mypath` by default has a `Request.PathBase` of `/` and
 a `Request.Path` of `/mytenant/mypath`.
 Setting this option will adjust these values to `/mytenant` and `/mypath`